Read This First

 Prompt 2: Provide a list of individuals in history who manifested this rational/neurodivergent correlation.

-The section turns on Artists and Writers.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Artists and Writers in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Traits